StantonR16/Portfolio/README.md

   }
 ```

-Basically, this code does some epic trigonometric calculations which move the star.
+Basically, this code does some epic trigonometric and sinusoidal calculations which move the star.
 This code actually wasn't hard at all (because SOH-CAH-TOA is epic), but Dr. R made me put it here.

 ---